WenjianBI/POLMM/README.md

 ### About the effect direction
 For POLMM() function, the input is a genotype matrix.
 For each marker with genotype vector of GVec, we first calculate the allele frequency (AF) of mean(GVec)/2, if the AF > 0.5, then we use GVec = 2 - GVec instead (to reduce computational time) and set switch.alllel = TRUE.
 Hence, if switch.allele = TRUE, the effect direction is changed.

 For POLMM.plink() function, we first use seqminer::readPlinkToMatrixByIndex() function to get a genotype matrix from PLINK files.
 In seqminer (version 8.0), this function follows "ref-first", that is, A1 is usually major(REF) and A2 is usually minor(ALT).
-For each marker, genotype matrix is the counts of A2 allele.
+For each marker, genotype matrix is the counts of A2 allele and beta corresponds to A2 allele.
+If switch.allele = TRUE, then beta corresponds to A1 allele.

 ### PheWeb for UK Biobank data analysis results